Cyfrin/Updraft/courses/solidity/1-simple-storage/1-introduction/+page.md

 This repository offers two main benefits:

-- **Easy access:** each lesson can be consulted and cloned effortlessly
+- 🚪 **Easy access:** each lesson can be consulted and cloned effortlessly

-- **Discussion and Network:** you can engage with fellow students, ask questions, and participate in collaborative learning.
+- 🗣 👥 **Discussion and Network:** you can engage with fellow students, ask questions, and participate in collaborative learning.

 > [!CAUTION]
 > To raise issues or start discussions based on a specific repository, please use the [**Discussions tab**](https://github.com/Cyfrin/foundry-full-course-f23/discussions) of the *Cyfrin Updraft - Career Path* instead of creating issues directly on the repository itself.

 ## Asking Questions

 It’s very likely that during your journey you’ll have questions.
 It’s recommended to use the [**Q&A**](https://github.com/Cyfrin/foundry-full-course-f23/discussions/new?category=q-a) section provided inside the discussion tab.
-You will be guided into how to best formulate your queries, such that have the highest chance of being answered by the community, AI or a forum.
+You will be guided into how to best formulate your dubts and queries, such that have the highest chance of being answered by the community, AI or a forum.

 ## Setting Up